Family planning: Direct government support

-Direct government support for family planning includes providing family planning education and supplies through government-run facilities such as hospitals, clinics, health posts and health centers and through government fieldworkers.
+Direct government support for family planning includes providing family planning education and supplies through government-run facilities such as hospitals, clinics, health posts, and health centers, and through government fieldworkers.

 In 2013, 160 out of 197 governments provided direct support for family planning.
-Twenty countries only provided indirect support through private sector or NGOs.
+Twenty countries only provided indirect support through the private sector or NGOs.
 Seventeen governments did not support family planning.
 Direct government support has continued to increase in developing countries from 82% in 1996 to 93% in 2013, but is declining in developed countries from 58% in 1976 to 45% in 2013.
 Ninety-seven percent of Latin America and the Caribbean, 96% of Africa, and 94% of Oceania governments provided direct support for family planning.
 In Europe, only 45% of governments directly support family planning.
 Out of 172 countries with available data in 2012, 152 countries had implemented realistic measures to increase women's access to family planning methods from 2009 to 2014.
 This data included 95% of developing nations and 65% of developed nations.

 Private sector

-The private sector includes nongovernmental and faith-based organizations that typically provide free or subsidized services to for-profit medical providers, pharmacies and drug shops.
+The private sector includes nongovernmental and faith-based organizations that typically provide free or subsidized services to for-profit medical providers, pharmacies, and drug shops.
 The private sector accounts for approximately two-fifths of contraceptive suppliers worldwide.
-Private organizations are able to provide sustainable markets for contraceptive services through social marketing, social franchising, and pharmacies.
+Private organizations can provide sustainable markets for contraceptive services through social marketing, social franchising, and pharmacies.

 Social marketing employs marketing techniques to achieve behavioral change while making contraceptives available.
 By utilizing private providers, social marketing reduces geographic and socioeconomic disparities and reaches men and boys.

-Social franchising designs a brand for contraceptives in order to expand the market for contraceptives.
+Social franchising designs a brand for contraceptives to expand the market for contraceptives.

 Drug shops and pharmacies provide health care in rural areas and urban slums where there are few public clinics.
-They account for most of the private sector provided contraception in sub-Saharan Africa, especially for condoms, pills, injectables and emergency contraception.
+They account for most of the private sector-provided contraception in sub-Saharan Africa, especially for condoms, pills, injectables, and emergency contraception.
 Pharmacy supply and low-cost emergency contraception in South Africa and many low-income countries increased access to contraception.

 Workplace policies and programs help expand access to family planning information.
 The Family Guidance Association of Ethiopia, which works with more than 150 enterprises to improve health services, analyzed health outcomes in one factory over 10 years and found reductions in unintended pregnancies and STIs as well as sick leave.
 Contraception use rose from 11% to 90% between 1997 and 2000.
 In 2016, the Bangladesh Garment Manufacturers Export Association partnered with family planning organizations to provide training and free contraceptives to factory clinics, creating the potential to reach thousands of factory employees.